Code-Institute-Submissions/simon-milestone-project-two/README.md

 To test my whole game (aspects that weren't automated), I went through each feature and documented the results on a spreadsheet.
 The spreadsheet also documents any responsive features and confirms that they work and appear as intended on different screen sizes.
 The link to the spreadsheet it below:

 - [Testing Checklist]()

+### Additional Testing

+In addition to my own testing, I also asked family members, friends and the Slack community to test my game and provide any feedback.

 ### HTML and CSS Validation